Opening up Residential Corridor - Cruse Street extension

 The road that will carry 5000 new residents will be constructed in North West Wangaratta in 2019.

-The Rural City of Wangaratta this week approved $9.3m of works to connect Cruse Street with Reith Road.
+The Rural City of Wangaratta has approved $9.3m of works to connect Cruse Street with Reith Road.

 Works will involve construction of a three span bridge over Three Mile Creek, extending Cruse Street from the new Wangaratta Turf Club entrance to both Worland Road and Reith Road.